 - Articles: A detailed exploration of topical and engaging international law issues with a suitable methodology.
 The word length should be in the vicinity of 10 000 words (including an abstract of up to 250 words).
 We also accept articles both shorter and longer in length (up to 18 000 words).

 - Case Notes: A detailed examination of developments in recent case law and the practical implications for that area of international law.
 The word length should be in the vicinity of 5000–7000 words.

-- Review Essays: A discussion that provides a summary of the contents of a recently published book and, most importantly, places it in the context of current trends or debates regarding the area of international law specific to the book.
+- Review Essay: A discussion that provides a summary of the contents of a recently published book and, most importantly, places it in the context of current trends or debates regarding the area of international law specific to the book.
 The word length should be in the vicinity of 5000–7000 words.

 - Book Reviews: A short discussion that provides a summary of the contents of a recently published book.
 The word length should be in the vicinity of 2500 words.

 All submissions must be fully referenced (footnotes are not included in word counts) and be relevant for an international audience of legal academics, students, policymakers and practitioners.

 All articles, case notes, commentaries and think pieces published in MJIL undergo a double blind refereeing process, involving at least two experts in that area of law.
 The Editors endeavour to decide on whether submissions will proceed to refereeing within four weeks of receipt.
 MJIL requires exclusive submission — ie, that submissions submitted to MJIL are not simultaneously being considered for publication elsewhere.

 Book reviews and review essays will be reviewed solely by the Editors prior to publication.
 Publishers’ suggestions for books to be reviewed should be sent to firstname.lastname@example.org, and hard copies of publications can be mailed to: